jeremyssocial/combine/README.md

 # combine.sh

 combine.sh is a versatile bash script that recursively processes files in a directory, extracting their contents and metadata, and combines them into a single Markdown file.
-This tool is perfect for creating comprehensive documentation of a project's file structure and contents, making it easier to share and understand complex directory structures.
+This tool is perfect for creating comprehensive documentation of a project's structure and contents, making it easier to share and understand complex directory structures.
+It's particularly useful for AI and LLM-related projects.

 ## Features